MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 	node eventgen.js
 	</pre>

 	You should see output similar to the following.
 Each line represents one event sent to the event hub, and events will probably roll by at a rate of about 2 to 3 per second.
 (Rates will vary depending on your connection speed.) **Confirm that each request returns the HTTP status code 201**.
 This indicates that the event hub received and accepted the request.
+If you receive any other status code — for example, 401 — then the SAS token probably isn't valid and you need to repeat Exercise 2.

 	<pre>
 	[1000] Event sent (status code: 201)